-This is a special moment.
-The first tooth wiggle.
-They run up to you; "Mom, mom, my tooth feels funny!"
-This is the beginning of 20 baby teeth they will lose and receive magical gifts from the tooth fairy.
-It shows they are growing up, losing their baby teeth and are just that little bit closer to adulthood.
+The first tooth wiggle is a special moment.
+Your child runs up to you: "Mom, mom, my tooth feels funny!"
+This is the first of about 20 baby teeth they will lose and 20 exciting visits they will experience from the Tooth Fairy.
+It shows they are growing up and are just a little bit closer to adulthood.

-This can (and will likely be) a really fun time for both of you.
-But how do you make the most of it?
+This can (and likely will be) a really fun time for both of you.
+But there are understandably some big questions for parents experiencing it for the first time.
+One of the biggest questions is what to do about those stubborn teeth that refuse to fall out on their own?
 When is the best time to pull out a loose tooth, if at all?
 And how can you make this moment so magical that they remember it for the rest of their lives?

-One way to spot whether this is a malfunction or definitely a wiggly tooth for the tooth fairy, is to note the child’s age, as they normally start falling out at around six or seven years of age.
+One way to determine whether this is a malfunction or definitely a wiggly tooth is to note the child’s age, as they normally start falling out at around six or seven years old.

 Another way is the order in which they come out.
 This is usually the same for all children.
 The first teeth to wiggle are generally the lower incisors (the lower front two teeth).
 If you remember the way they grew in during teething, the same order is mimicked when they fall out (first in, first out).